-NHMRC inspectors did not conduct any on-site licence inspections or hold any monitoring discussions during the reporting period.
+NHMRC inspectors did not conduct any on-site licence inspections.
+Monitoring discussions were held with one licence holder following their notification of licence closure.

-Throughout the period, inspectors continued to monitor information provided by licence holders through legislated 6-monthly reports to the NHMRC Licensing Committee and to correspond with licence holders as needed.
+Throughout the period inspectors continued to monitor information provided by licence holders through legislated 6-monthly reports to the NHMRC Licensing Committee and to correspond with licence holders as needed.